cinimaticanchor/AI_Project/README.md

 print(states.value_counts())

 The code is simple as we take the portfolio returns and assign them states Bear, Bull or Neutral, if it is less than 0.33 than Bull, if between 0.33 and 0.67 Neutral and lastly if greater then 0.67 it is Bear.
-The returns are portfolio returns and not just normal stocks returns, to get the portfolio returns, for this we have to first assign intial weights, I have used following code -
+The returns are portfolio returns and not just normal stocks returns, to get the portfolio returns, for this we have to first assign intial weights, I have used the following code -

 stock_weights = 0.7 / len(stocks)
 bond_weights = 0.3 / len(bonds)